lokilone/Extractive-Summarization/README.md

 - A quick presentation of the data
 - An explanation of how the algorithm works
 - An analysis of performance

+This notebook uses the pandas, nltk, red and word2vec libraries from Google.